ainsleydev/website/content/posts/optimise-seo.md

 </figure>
 ```

-Most [lazy loading libraries](https://github.com/verlok/vanilla-lazyload) use the `data-src` attribute and when
+Most [lazy loading libraries](https://github.com/verlok/vanilla-lazyload) use the `data-src` attribute and when the user
-The user has scrolled passed a particular point on the windowsY offset, it replaces `data-src` with `src` which
+has scrolled passed a particular point on the windowsY offset, it replaces `data-src` with `src` which therefore loads
-therefore loads the asset on the clients computer.
+the asset on the clients' computer.

 However, this is all achieved by JavaScript, how can we add a fallback for clients with no javascript?